zwand19/CloneCraftWebsite/documentation/overview-tournament.md

 Any competitor can upload an implementation of their bot to our server and it will be added to the competition.

-Every Sunday night at 10pm, we will run a round robin tournament where each entry plays each other entry in 4 games, 2 as player one and 2 as player two.
+Every Sunday night at 10pm CT, we will run a round robin tournament where each entry plays each other entry in 4 games, 2 as player one and 2 as player two.

 The game results, files to view games, and standings will be posted after each tournament is run.